clearwater/octopress/content/post/2017-04-29-switecx25-quad-driver-support.markdown

  - The [NOST Microelectronics](http://www.nostm.com) BY8920  Quad Driver {{< xref src="/resources/nost/1428412011616by8290datasheet.pdf" label="(datasheet, in Chinese)" >}}
  - The AX1201728SG (by EmMicroe?)

 All of these are functionally identical.
-They offer a number of advantages over driving the motor directly:

- - microstepping provides smoother positioning - 12 steps per degree rather than 3.
- - only two GPIO pins are required per motor (plus one global reset pin)
- - output pins are isolated from the inductive effects of the motor coils
- - lower current requirements

 The AX1201728SG
 ---------------